Prince Harry expresses 'great sadness' at royal split

 Thomas told Britain's Channel 5 over the weekend that he found Meghan's decision to quit the royals "embarrassing".

-"I think both of them are turning into lost souls," her father said.'The Queen isn't sure' -
+"I think both of them are turning into lost souls," her father said.

 The expensive lawsuits and the possibility that they might have to start paying for their top-notch security detail raise the immediate question of how they will make ends meet.